charlierudolph/dependency-lint/docs/configuration.md

   - test
 ```

+---
 ### filePattern
 path pattern to match against a filename to determine if it should be parsed
 (see [minimatch](https://github.com/isaacs/minimatch))

-This is the starting point, devFilePatterns and ignoreFilePatterns should be
+This is the starting point, `devFilePatterns` and `ignoreFilePatterns` should be
 subsets of this pattern

 default: